-For Samuelsson, that journey has been winding.
-Samuelsson was born in Ethiopia, and when he was 2 1/2 years old, his mother walked him and his sister to the hospital.
-All three had contracted tuberculosis.
-The disease claimed his mother’s life.
-A nurse took Samuelsson and his sister in and, soon after, the siblings were adopted by a Swedish couple.
+Samuelsson was born in Ethiopia.
+When he was 2 1/2 years old, his mother walked him and his sister to the hospital — all three had tuberculosis, a disease that would take his mother’s life.
+A nurse took the siblings in, and they were soon adopted by a Swedish couple.
 Growing up in Gothenburg, Samuelsson fell in love with the culinary arts under the passionate tutelage of his adopted maternal grandmother, Helga.

-Samuelsson conceded that it was true that such a restaurant did not exist.
-Rather than be dissuaded, though, he saw the dearth of black-owned high-end restaurants as an opportunity to break down that barrier—not only for himself but for all people of color.
-But Europe, he thought, was far too rooted in outdated tradition to host such an establishment, so he decided to instead go to the U.S., where the “possibility of diversity,” as he puts it, is most vital.
+Rather than be dissuaded, he saw the dearth of black-owned high-end restaurants as an opportunity to break down that barrier — for himself and for all people of color.
+He decided Europe was too rooted in outdated tradition to host such an establishment, and headed to New York City.

 Samuelsson became executive chef of Aquavit, a high-end Nordic restaurant.
 After winning numerous accolades for his work, he fulfilled his dream of opening his own restaurants — most famously Red Rooster, an upscale Harlem soul food restaurant established in 2011, which immediately became a New York institution.